irinadel/Db2whc/connecting/connectivity_options_aws.md

 3. After the principal is granted permission, create an interface endpoint on your VPC to connect to the {{site.data.keyword.dashdbshort_notm}} service.
 See [Creating an Interface Endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint){: external}.
 Ensure that TCP traffic is allowed through ports 50001, 443, and 8443 on the VPC, and set rules to allow traffic from the CIDR range associated with the VPC.

-4. After the interface endpoint is created, provide the host names assigned to the endpoints so that they can be allowlisted in the {{site.data.keyword.dashdbshort_notm}} web console.
-After these host names are allowlisted, you can access your {{site.data.keyword.dashdbshort_notm}} instance by using the interface endpoint host names.

 ### Considerations and limitations